-So can you just replace the lost micro-organisms with probiotics?
+If antibiotics impact your microbiota, should take probiotics after your course of antibiotics to replace them?
 Previous evidence from analysis of studies combined (meta-analysis) has suggested that probiotics can help with infections and antibiotic-associated diarrhoea.
 Taking probiotics after antibiotic treatment has become increasingly common.

 However, two recently reported studies in Cell has called this evidence into question.
 One study investigated the recovery of gut microbiota after antibiotic treatment and found that probiotics might actually interfere rather than help (Suez et al., 2018).
 The probiotics rapidly colonised the gut but prevented the normal microbiota from repopulating for up to 5 months.
 But these effects seemed very individualised, with some people becoming colonised by the probiotics, while other’s guts rejecting them altogether (Zmora et al., 2018).